What You Should Remember When Looking for a Job Abroad

 When you say, "I have already checked that I qualify for the [Specific Visa Name] and the process takes about 60 days," you are removing a huge worry from the employer.
 You are showing them you are a senior professional who handles their own details.
 You aren't asking for a favor; you are presenting a business move that is already planned out.
 The more work you do for them, the less "risky" you look.

-What if I can’t find a company that has a direct 'Bridge' or office in my current city?
+What if no company has an office in my current country?

 If there is no office connection, you must find a "Market Bridge."
 Stop looking for just any job in that country and look for companies that do business with your current area.